On augmented finite element formulation for the Navier--Stokes equations with vorticity and variable viscosity: Numerical results

 \section{Numerical results}

 In this section, we present some numerical experiments that serve to verify numerically the convergence rates predicted by Theorems \ref{teoTaylorHood}, \ref{teoMINI}, and that illustrate the performance of the proposed methods in typical incompressible flow problems.
-We implement the finite element routines using the libraries FEniCS \cite{alnaes15} and FreeFem++ \cite{freefem}.
-The nonlinear systems are solved with a Newton-Raphson method with zero initial guess, and prescribing a tolerance of $10^{-8}$ on the either absolute or relative $\ell^\infty$ norm of the residuals.
+We implement the finite element routines using the library FEniCS \cite{alnaes15}.
+The nonlinear systems are solved with a Newton--Raphson method with zero initial guess, and prescribing a tolerance of $10^{-8}$ on the either absolute or relative $\ell^\infty$ norm of the residuals.
 Unless otherwise specified, all linear solves performed at each nonlinear iteration step are conducted with the direct solver MUMPS \cite{mumps}.